IDB in talks to sell 30 pct of Clal Insurance to Chinese group

 “There is no guarantee that a binding agreement will be signed between the parties or that one will be signed according the above conditions,” IDB said in a statement to the stock exchange on Wednesday.

-IDB did not name the potential buyer but the Calcalist financial news website said it was Chinese investment firm Hang Lung Group.
+IDB did not name the potential buyer but the Calcalist financial news website said it was Chinese investment firm Hang Lung Group (0010.HK).

-A Tel Aviv court set a late August deadline for indebted Israeli conglomerate IDB Holding, parent of IDB Development, to sell its stake in Clal Insurance.
+A Tel Aviv court set a late August deadline for indebted Israeli conglomerate IDB Holding IDBH.TA, parent of IDB Development, to sell its stake in Clal Insurance.

 IDB said it had received a number of other offers during the process to sell Clal Insurance.